manassaloi/manassaloi.github.io/_posts/2020-04-13-unfollow-me.markdown

 I don't come here for debates or discussions.
 This is the reason I have muted all notifications

-This is just a way for me to share my thoughts.
+Twitter is a medium for me to share my thoughts.
 Most of them will be shit.
 Some might be useful to you

+Also, I tweet a lot

 So depending on noise vs signal, take a call!
 Thanks